Irrigation equipment and mowers

 JUST Capital polls Americans every year to identify the issues that matter most in defining just business behaviour.
-For their 2022 rankings the public identified 19 issues, which are organised under the headings Workers, Communities, Customers, Shareholders and Environment.
+For their 2023 rankings JUST Capital asked a representative sample of 3,002 Americans to compare 20 different business Issues on a head-to-head basis, producing a reliable hierarchy of Issues ranked in order of priority.
+Issues are organised under the headings Workers, Customers, Communities, the Environment, or Shareholders & Governance.
 JUST Capital then define metrics that map to those issues and track and analyse the largest, publicly traded U.S. companies.
-This analysis powers their rankings, in which this company ranked 691st of 954 companies, and 17th of 23 Commercial Vehicles & Machinery companies.
+This analysis powers their rankings, in which this company ranked 807th of 951 companies, and 20th of 23 Commercial Vehicles & Machinery companies.

 Leading makers of lawnmovers, including Toro, knowingly misrepresented, and significantly overstated, the horsepower of some of their products.
 As the price for lawn mowers is linked to the horsepower of the engine - the higher the horsepower, the more expensive the lawn mower - defendants' alleged misconduct caused consumers to purchase expensive lawn mowers that provided lower horsepower than advertised.
 In August 2010, the Court approved a $65 million settlement of the class action.

 In 2019 the median pay for a worker at this company was US$48,319.
 The CEO was paid 109 times this amount.
 Exorbitant CEO pay is a major contributor to rising inequality.
 CEOs are getting more because of their power to set pay, not because they are increasing productivity or possess specific, high-demand skills.
 The economy would suffer no harm if CEOs were paid less (or taxed more).
 In contrast, the CEO-to-typical-worker compensation ratio was 20-to-1 in 1965 and 58-to-1 in 1989.